laws-africa/indigo/docs/guide/principles.rst

 2. Indigo generates a full Table of Contents with Parts, Chapters, Sections and Schedules.
 You must not add a Table of Contents to you document; it's important that you don't so that Indigo doesn't get confused.
 3. Indigo manages typefaces and font sizes for you.
 This is a presentation issue and is therefore dependent on what device or media the document is being targeted at.
 Indigo uses the structural information you provide to decide how the document should look on different devices.
 4. Indigo handles indentation for you, based on the document structure.
 It knows when a subsection is a child of a section and will sort out the indentation appropriately, you don't need to worry.
 In fact, Indigo completely ignores tabs and spaces when it imports documents.

+Next, we'll take you through how to use the Indigo platform to manage and capture legislation.